LorenaCapraru/job-listings-react/job-listings-react/README.md

 - Languages: Python, Ruby, JavaScript, HTML, CSS
 - Tools: React, Sass, Vue, Django, RoR (Ruby on Rails)

-So, if a job listing is for has the following categories `Frontend, Junior, JavaScript, React` your HTML data attributes would look like this `data-role="frontend" data-level="junior" data-languages="javascript" data-tools="react"`.
+So, if a job listing is or has the following categories `Frontend, Junior, JavaScript, React` your HTML data attributes would look like this `data-role="frontend" data-level="junior" data-languages="javascript" data-tools="react"`.

 #### Option 2